How to Plan Your Outdoor Space

 I realize you may already have the perfect spot in mind for your new outdoor living area.
 And maybe it’s not up for discussion.
 But the location can make or break your experience in your outdoor space, so it’s pretty important.

 - Planning Ahead is key!
-With any project there will be variables you can control, like _______, and ones you can’t (the neighbor’s hobby wood chipper they like to run on Saturdays & Sundays).
+With any project there will be variables you can control, like shade, and ones you can’t (like my neighbor’s weekend wood-chipping hobby.
+Who does that??!!).
 I strongly urge you to do your homework ahead of time.
 I’ve known so many people who’ve put time and money into an outdoor living space, but they never use it because it’s not a comfortable place to relax for a reason that could have been prevented with a bit of careful planning.
 Here are some factors to consider, and I’ll go over many of them in more detail below: